 4. Ensure Company-Owned Systems Accessing the Network Are Patched

-Making sure any company-owned systems being provided to staff for remote access are completely updated with any operating system and security patches.
-This also applies to antivirus and antimalware software, ensuing they have the latest application and definition updates.
+Make sure any company-owned systems provided to staff for remote access receive updates with any operating system and security patches.
+This also applies to antivirus and antimalware software, ensuring they have the latest application and definition updates.